 What is Lye?

-So to save you all the time, Lye is Sodium Hydroxide, a caustic alkali.
-It is able eat holes in fabric and skin and cause severe reactions with other chemicals.
-When you’re using it in soap, the crystal form of pure Sodium Hydroxide is used (this is important to remember!) and the Lye must be added to water, not the other way around.
+In soap making, the crystal form of pure Sodium Hydroxide is used (this is important to remember) and the Lye must be added to water, not the other way around.

-Without Lye, you just have a mixture of fatty, chunky oils floating around in water (not very pleasant).
+Without lye, you just have a mixture of fatty, chunky oils floating around in water…

-What’s important to remember and keep note of is that you use the correct amount of Lye for the particular type of soap you’re making, as different fats and oils need different ratios of lye.
+Note: You must use the correct amount of lye for the particular type of soap you’re making, as different fats and oils need different ratios of lye.